-A classic dish of Italy’s cucina povera, this pasta aglio e olio recipe gets a noteworthy upgrade with crispy garlic chips and sourdough breadcrumbs.
+My spaghetti aglio e olio recipe gets a noteworthy upgrade with fresh homemade pasta, crispy garlic chips, and toasted sourdough breadcrumbs for extra crunch.
+Serves 4.

-Now, a quick search online shows that most agilo e olio recipes are the same.
-And rightfully so.
-The idea is to quickly sauté garlic in olive oil while the pasta cooks, adding a splash of starchy pasta water to emulsify the sauce.
-That’s the dish, with a bit of finesse.
-With respect to the original however, I have a few fresh tips to share making this aglio e olio recipe next level.
+The idea is to quickly sauté garlic in olive oil while the pasta cooks, adding a splash of starchy pasta water to emulsify and thicken the sauce.
+My version includes new ways to make it next level.

-Why This Recipe Works.
+Why My Recipe Works.

 - Fresh homemade pasta (instead of dried) enhances the texture of this dish.
 It’s soft, light and tender!
 You can also use my sourdough pasta dough for this.
 Spaghetti is the traditional pasta shape.